HunterKleinschmidt/analytics-portfolio/product-analysis/README.md

 ---

 ## Objective
 Assess whether the Klein Training app’s exercise options match equipment popularity among 1,000+ users, comparing user-selected "My Gym" preferences to available exercises, with a sub-analysis for users selecting 2 or fewer equipment types (limited equipment users).
+Improve stakeholder decision-making and resource allocation when users complain about exercise variety, determining if the issue stems from missing exercises or the need for program adjustments.

 ---